nemonik/hands-on-DevOps/readme.md

 - security, and
 - quality assurance

-functionaries as stakeholders into the development effort.
+functionaries as stakeholders into the broader effort.

 ## 6.7.
 Why?

-In Agile Software Development, there is rarely an integration of these individuals outside the immediate application development team with members of technology operations (e.g., network engineers administrators, testers, cyber security engineers.)
+In Agile Software Development, there is rarely an integration of these individuals outside the immediate application development team with members of technology operations (e.g., network engineers administrators, testers, cybersecurity engineers.)

 ## 6.8.
 What are the principles of DevOps?